Showing posts with label healthcare reform. Show all posts

 Newt Gingrich, in his book Real Change writes that "Albert Einstein had a firm rule for thinking about new solutions.
 He asserted the following: thinking that doing more of the same will lead to a different outcome is a sign of insanity (Emphasis added).

-Thus, even before any of us had read any book on the subject, we were on the right track.
+Thus, even before any of us had read any book on the subject, we were on the right track to obtaining better communication and, perhaps, better morale.

 Thus it only makes sense for the RT bosses to implement a new strategy to achieve their goal.
 This meeting I had with the boss was only the first step, I'll keep you guys updated on how things progress from here.